-Sempra Energy has entered into a severance agreement with each of the executive officers of the Sempra Energy utilities providing for the payment of benefits in the event Sempra Energy or its subsidiaries terminates the executive's employment (other than for cause, death or disability) or the executive terminates his or her employment for good reason.
+Sempra Energy has entered into a severance pay agreement with each of the executive officers of the Sempra Utilities providing for the payment of benefits in the event Sempra Energy or its subsidiaries terminates the executive's employment (other than for cause, death or disability) or the executive terminates his or her employment for good reason.
+Each agreement is for an initial term of three years and subject to automatic one year extensions on each anniversary of the effective date (commencing with the second anniversary) unless Sempra Energy or the executive elects not to extend the term.

-The benefits payable under the severance agreements include (i) a lump sum cash payment equal to the executive's annual base salary and average annual bonus for the two years prior to termination multiplied, in certain cases depending upon the officer's position, by as much as two; (ii) continuation of health benefits for a period of two years; and (iii) financial planning and outplacement services.
-In addition, if the termination occurs within two years after a change in control of Sempra Energy, (i) the lump sum cash payment multiple is increased to as much as three; (ii) all equity-based incentive awards immediately vest and become exercisable or payable and all restrictions on the awards immediately lapse; (iii) all deferred compensation is paid out in a lump sum; (iv) a lump sum cash payment is made equal to the present value of the executive's benefits under the Supplemental Executive Retirement Plan calculated as if the executive had attained age 62 (or, if the executive is older than 62, based on the executive's actual age) and applying certain early retirement factors; and
+Severance benefits vary with the executive's position and include (i) a lump sum cash payment varying from 50% to 100% of the sum of the executive's annual base salary and the greater of the executive's average annual bonus or average annual target bonus for the two years prior to termination; (ii) continuation of health insurance benefits for a period of one year; and (iii) financial planning and outplacement services for a period ranging from 18 months to two years.
+If the termination were to occur within two years after a change in control of Sempra Energy (i) the lump sum cash payment would be multiplied by two; (ii) an additional lump sum payment would be paid equal to the pro rata portion for the year of termination of the target amount payable under any annual incentive compensation award for that year or, if greater, the average of the three highest gross annual bonus awards paid to the executive in the five years preceding the year of termination; (iii) all equity-based incentive compensation awards would immediately vest and become exercisable or payable and any restrictions on the awards would automatically lapse; (iv) a lump sum cash payment would be made equal to the present value of the executive's benefits under the supplemental executive retirement plan calculated on the basis of the greater of actual years of service and years of service that would have been completed upon attaining age 62 and applying certain early retirement factors; (v) life, disability, accident and health insurance benefits would be continued to two years and (vi) financial planning and outplacement services would be provided for three years.